ploncomi/python_like_cpp/README.md

 Vector comprehensions are also compatible with range( ) from https://github.com/whoshuu/cpp_range

-Use of vector slices is not implemented, but it is implemented (views) in https://github.com/ericniebler/range-v3
+Use of vector slices is not implemented here, but it is (partially) implemented at https://github.com/ploncomi/expr_vector

 Notes: